paulc4/mvc-exceptions/blog.md

+# Exception Handling in Spring MVC

+This article on the <a href="https://spring.io/blog/2013/11/01/exception-handling-in-spring-mvc">Spring Blog</a>.

 Spring MVC provides several complimentary approaches to exception handling but, when teaching Spring MVC, I often find that my students are confused or not comfortable with them.

 Today I'm going to show you the